amarsr/SI206_FinalProject/README.md

 This file will require you to have a clientid and a clientsecret code that you will have to obtain from Spotify.com/developer

-Input these codes into a seperate file and import that file to spotify_data_collect.py
+Input these codes into a separate file and import that file to spotify_data_collect.py

 If spotipy is downloaded, this should output key measures